ericafenyo/authentication/README.md

 # Authentication

-An Graphql API for handling user authentication
+An GraphQL API for handling user authentication